Soybean futures slip on muted demand | Business

-Soybean prices on Tuesday fell by Rs 35 to Rs 7,680 per quintal in futures market as participants cut down their positions on weak spot demand.
+New Delhi, May 14 (PTI) Soybean prices on Friday fell by Rs 78 to Rs 7,661 per quintal in futures market as participants cut down their positions on weak spot demand.

 The fall in soybean prices in futures trade was mostly due to reduction of exposure by participants, marketmen said.